hyperledger/identus-docs/documentation/docs/concepts/multi-tenancy.md

 ### Key Benefits

-- Scalability: PRISM's multi-tenancy support allows the platform to scale effortlessly to accommodate a growing number of users, entities, and organizations.
+- Scalability: PRISM's multi-tenancy support allows the platform to scale effortlessly to accommodate growing users, entities, and organizations.
 - Resource Efficiency: It optimizes resource utilization by enabling the sharing of infrastructure components, enhancing cost-effectiveness.
 - Data Isolation: Multi-tenancy ensures that the data, such as DIDs (Decentralized Identifiers), connections, VCs (Verifiable Credentials), keys, and more, of one tenant is completely isolated from others, preserving data privacy and security.
 - Enhanced Collaboration: Shared Wallets enable collaboration between entities while maintaining data segregation.